lupyuen/zig-pinephone-gui/README.md

 _Will the Zig GUI App run on Arm64 laptops like Pinebook Pro?_

 Yep!
-The same steps will work on Pinebook Pro.
+The same steps above will work on Pinebook Pro.

 Here's our Zig GUI App running with Manjaro Xfce on Pinebook Pro...